Page Loader Logo

 The International Association of Computer Investigative Specialists

-AWFE: Windows Forensic Examiner
+AWFE: Advanced Windows Forensic Examiner

 AWFE Course Overview

-In short, this course will focus on how various Windows Operating Systems work “under the hood,” with a focus on the most current/common versions.
+With a recent overhaul of the AWFE Program, trainers will focus on the current version of Windows 11 with a brief look at Windows 10 when required.
+The training is focused on delivering five scenarios over five days and includes the following case types: an advanced user hiding data, fraud, IP theft, remote intrusion, and CSAM scenarios.
 At the conclusion of this course, students will have a clearer understanding of various operating system artifacts, why they present as they do, and how knowledge of these artifacts can play a significant role in the forensic and investigative process.

-The AWFE course will assist students in preparing for their CAWFE certification.
+The AWFE Training Program will assist students in preparing for their CAWFE certification.
 However, the training program is not taught to the certification.
 Instead, students are recommended to take notes, participate, and make the most of the classroom environment.
-The material provided to students may be used as part of the certification process; however, reading outside of the provided material is advisable and will benefit the student in obtaining a deeper understanding.
+The material provided to students may be used as part of the certification process; however, reading outside of the material provided is advisable and will benefit the student in obtaining a deeper understanding.
 For instance, we may explore in detail the inner workings of an artifact as it relates to Windows 11, but we may not do the same for older versions of Windows other than to potentially call out specific differences.
 Students are therefore encouraged to explore the current version of Windows and the prior version to ensure maximum exposure and learning is achieved.

 • Virtualization: Concepts, artifacts, and practical usage.
 We explore the various terminology used to describe virtualization and its associated technologies.
 This extends to exploring WSL and Hyper-V technologies.

-• File Systems: Overview of the common file-system NTFS and its critical use of metadata files such as $MFT, $Logfile, $Volume, $Bitmap, $Boot, MFT Records, Orphaned files, Alternate Data Streams, Directory Indexing
+• File Systems: Overview of the common file system NTFS and its critical use of metadata files such as $MFT, $Logfile, $Volume, $Bitmap, $Boot, MFT Records, Orphaned files, Alternate Data Streams, Directory Indexing.

-• Security Features and Encryption: common to the Windows Operating System, such as BitLocker and EFS
+• Security Features and Encryption: Common to the Windows Operating System, such as BitLocker and EFS.

 • Registry: Concepts and structures of common registry files such as SOFTWARE, SAM, SYSTEM, NTUSER.dat.
-Exploration of Shellbags, Amcache, UserAssist, AppCompatCache / Shimcache,
+Exploration of Shellbags, Amcache, UserAssist, AppCompatCache / Shimcache.

-• RAM and virtual memory management concepts: We use command line tools to analyze a RAM image and determine application usage and user interaction.
+• RAM and Virtual Memory Management Concepts: We use command line tools to analyze a RAM image and determine application usage and user interaction.

 Quick Details